Over a thousand people in Illinois get a medical cannabis card every month. The steps below will show you how to become one of them.

 - Be at least 21 years old

 - Only serve this role for a single patient

-Caregivers need to complete their own form, to be included with the patient’s application.
+- Complete their own form, to be included with the patient’s Illinois medical marijuana application.

 If you are a veteran receiving care from a Veterans Affairs facility, you will not need a physician to sign any forms on your behalf.
-Go to the Release of Information office at your VA and request your last year of medical records (you will have to submit VA Form 10-5345a to authorize this, but there will be no charge) as well as VA Form DD214 to certify your dates of service and condition of discharge.
+Go to the Release of Information office at your VA to request your medical records for the previous year as well as your complete DD-214 to certify your dates of service and condition of discharge.
 Include all of these documents with your application and submit by mail.